 Tracking time limits for ABAWDS is automated.
-HHSC eligibility staff enters data, such as disability information, employment status, or participation in an employment services program, in the ABAWD Details page in TIERS.
-Based on policies and procedures built into TIERS, TIERS uses the entries on the ABAWD Details page to determine whether months should be counted toward the individual's three-in-36-month time limit, including the second three-month period.
-ABAWD countable months and the 36-month clock are displayed in TIERS on the individual's inquiry pages.
-TIERS tracks and displays in the case and inquiry screens each specific month that is counted as a countable month toward the individual's first three months of eligibility and his or her second three-month period.
+HHSC eligibility staff enters data, such as disability information, employment status, or participation in an employment services program, in TIERS.
+Based on policies and procedures built into TIERS, TIERS uses the entries to determine whether months should be counted toward the individual's three-in-36-month time limit, including the second three-month period.
+ABAWD countable months and the 36-month clock are displayed in TIERS on the individual inquiry page.
+TIERS tracks and displays in the case and inquiry screens each specific month that is considered a countable month toward the individual's time-limited eligibility.
 The ABAWD time limit months are tracked and displayed separately as months 1-6.
 This monthly designation allows staff to identify at-risk ABAWDs who are in the third month of eligibility.